drhaliburton/card-generator/tutorial/Part II.md

 Our CSS framework comes with some default styles that are decidedly un-festive, like the blue outline when we *focus* our form input fields and our bland white and grey 'save' button.
 Let's fix that!

-We're going to start by targeting the `<input>` and `<textarea>` fields and updating their border color when they are in *focus* - focus means when the input element as been selected and a user is able to type.
-We can use the `:focus` pseudo class to change our border-color, using the !important flag to make sure our styles will override the default input:focus styling imported from our framework.
+We're going to start by targeting the `<input>`, `<select>` and `<textarea>` fields and updating their border color when they are in *focus* - meaning when the input element as been selected and a user is able to type.
+We can use the `:focus` pseudo class to change our border-color, using the !important flag to make sure our styles will override the default input:focus styling imported from our CSS framework.

-Add the following to your `main.css` file to update the `<input>` and `<textarea>` field border on foc`us.
+Add the following to your `main.css` file to update the `<input>`, `<select>` and `<textarea>` field border on focus.

 ````
-input:focus, textarea:focus {
+input:focus, textarea:focus, select:focus {
     border-color: darkgreen !important;
 }
 ````